 Trustees discussed the presentation, and Ms. Strobel commented on the brand confusion between the University of Illinois Hospital and other facilities in the area, as well as confusion between the Chicago campus and the University of Chicago.
 President Hogan commented that health disparities are not restricted to Chicago and exist throughout the State.
 The trustees also discussed State support for the hospital, and Vice President Garcia stated that it is necessary to compete in specific and strategic areas, and that he thought it would be possible to compete effectively in 12 to 15 areas.
 Dr. Koritz asked about clinical instruction for students and inquired whether students would have to be sent off-site to be educated in some areas, and Dr. Garcia referred to some relationships and partnerships with other hospitals that are sometimes used for training.
-He emphasized the importance of thoughtful strategic partnerships both for training and for research.
+He emphasized the importance of thoughtful, strategic partnerships both for training and for research.
 Additional discussion included the size of the hospital and establishing strategic partnerships, and Mr. Kennedy referred to Dr. Garcia's comments regarding the importance of recruiting academic leaders.
 He stated that Chancellor Easter mentioned in his presentation that 157 faculty members had retired, and he asked how to monitor the loss of great faculty in specific areas.
 Vice President Garcia, Chancellor Easter, Chancellor Allen-Meares, Vice President Rao, and President Hogan responded by citing mechanisms and approaches that are currently in place to report these faculty departures, and Mr. Kennedy and Ms. Strobel expressed a need for the Board to be apprised of the loss of excellent faculty.
 Mr. McMillan referred to Vice President Garcia's presentation and stated that the University's overall strategic plan should be revisited and revised, noting that there are many financial issues that need to be addressed in such a plan.
 He said the proposed changes are an exciting opportunity.
-President Hogan commented that Vice President Garcia's presentation showed a reassessment of last year's presentation that proposed a \$600.0 million high tech tower for the hospital's expansion, and instead proposes an emphasis on modernization and a strategic alignment of the University's clinical mission and the research mission of the health sciences colleges.
+President Hogan commented that Vice President Garcia's presentation showed a reassessment of last year's presentation that proposed a \$600.0 million high-tech tower for the hospital's expansion, and instead proposes an emphasis on modernization and a strategic alignment of the University's clinical mission and the research mission of the health sciences colleges.
 He emphasized the enterprise-wide nature of this plan, and stated that the deans in the health sciences colleges are in support of it.

 At 2:25 p.m., Mr. Kennedy suggested that the Board take a short break.
 At 2:46 p.m., the meeting resumed, with all trustees previously noted as present in attendance.

-ASSISTING THE UNIVERSITY'S RESEARCH EFFORTS: BUILDING ON PAST SUCCESS FOR FUTURE EXPANSION

-Next, Mr. Kennedy asked Dr. Lawrence B. Schook, to provide a presentation (materials on file with the secretary).
-Dr. Schook thanked many of his colleagues for their welcoming and mentoring of him in recent months.
-He provided a brief history of the office of economic development, which is today the office for research, and of the development of the University of Illinois Research Park.
+ASSISTING THE UNIVERSITY'S RESEARCH EFFORTS: BUILDING ON PAST SUCCESS FOR FUTURE EXPANSION office for research, and of the development of the University of Illinois Research Park.
 He stated that while the makeup of the Research Park has changed over time, its impact has been significant consistently.
 He provided data regarding the number of jobs that exist as a result of businesses and incubator companies that reside in the Research Park, and also described the unanticipated benefit of student employment at these companies.
-He also discussed technology management and reported that costs have decreased as revenue has increased, and he reviewed the University's patenting activity from 2005 through 2009, noting that the University is the only State academic institution in the top ten list of patenting activity in the State.
+He also discussed technology management and reported that costs have decreased as revenue has increased, and he reviewed the University's patenting activity from 2005 through 2009, noting that the University is the only State academic institution in the top 10 list of patenting activity in the State.
 He also showed articles recognizing the success of businesses that reside in the Research Park.